gonzalocasas/arduino-uno-dragino-lorawan/README.md

 - Open the `hello-world` example contained in this repository.
 - Remember the keys you wrote down on while setting up your TTN account?
 Now is the time to use them!
 Notice that `ttnctl` outputs `DevAddr` without the `0x` prefix, but you must add it for it to work.
 - Upload and test it! :+1:
-- You can see the detail immediately flowing if you're logged in to the web-ui (TTN dashboard) is simple, just open the dashboard, open your application and see the messages flowing in
+- You can see the data flowing in on the web-ui (TTN dashboard) immediately: just open the dashboard, open your application and see the messages from your node.
-- Or use the command line to using the command-line tool is also simple, just run the following:
+- Alternatively, use the command line to subscribe to messages:

         $ ./ttnctl subscribe